 The aviation design bureau under Alexander Yakovlev was a leader in the development of first generation Soviet jet fighters.
 Aircraft such as the Yak-15, Yak-17, and Yak-23 provided useful service to Soviet forces and paved the way for more advanced aircraft.
 Yakovlev also developed a number of other experimental single-engined fighters that did not reach production.
 This document describes Yakovlev's early single-engine jet fighters.

 * The Soviet Union was in such a hurry to field a jet fighter at the end of the Second World War that the idea of using the Yakovlev bureau to actually manufacture a copy of the German Messerschmitt Me 262 was seriously considered.
 However, Yakovlev and his engineers came back with an alternate proposal that made more sense.
-The Yak-3 lightweight piston fighter had proven extremely adaptable, and they proposed to fit one of the Me 262's Junkers Jumo 004B axial-flow turbojets to the Yak-3 in place of the aircraft's piston engine.
+The Yak-3 lightweight piston fighter had proven highly adaptable, and they proposed to fit one of the Me 262's Junkers Jumo 004B axial-flow turbojets to the Yak-3 in place of the aircraft's piston engine.
 Use of existing Yak-3 assemblies would simplify and speed up manufacture and introduction to operation.

 The new aircraft was approved and designated "Yak-15", with first flight on 24 April 1946, piloted by Mikhail Ivanov.
 The Yak-15 was the second Soviet jet to fly after the first flight of the Mikoyan MiG-9 earlier that same day, and entered service with the VVS (Voyenno Vozdushniye Sily / Red Air Force) in 1947.
 It was powered by an RD-10 turbojet, a Soviet-built copy of the Jumo 004B, with 8.83 kN (900 kgp / 1,980 lbf) thrust.
 The Yak-15 was armed with a pair of Nudelman-Suranov NS-23 23-millimeter cannon in the top of the nose, with 60 rounds per gun.